-SEB Group may make political contributions only under very limited circumstances, and any political contribution made must be permissible under the Applicable Laws and Regulations and duly approved by a Senior Vice President.
+SEB Group may make political contributions only under very limited circumstances, and any political contribution made must be permissible under the Applicable Laws and Regulations and duly approved by CEO/CXO of respective Business Unit.

 The contribution must not be made in exchange for any favourable treatment or inappropriate advantage.